nadiacuuj/DisEngage_deployed/README.md

 ## Local Setup

-Follow these steps to set up the frontend and backend locally, enabling you to explore the Evently interface with the pre-scraped data.
+Follow these steps to set up the frontend and backend locally, enabling you to explore the DisEngage interface with the pre-scraped data.

 ### 1. Clone the Repository